Arihany/WinlatorWCPHub/README.md

 >
 > </details>

-- If anything is broken or missing, please let me know!
+- If anything is broken or missing, please let me know!<br>
--️ GameNative currently has a bug where wcp isn’t applied correctly.
-It should be fixed in the next release.
+- GameNative currently has a bug where wcp isn’t applied correctly It should be fixed in the next release.

 ---